Coordinated Approach To Child Health Implementation

 The CATCH PE 3-5 Grade Pacing Guide Webinar

-The State Office has provided an adult and youth step tracker in both English and Spanish in order to be used with pedometers and/or support other walking programs administered by UC CalFresh.
+The CFHL, UC State Office has provided an adult and youth step tracker in both English and Spanish in order to be used with pedometers and/or support other walking programs administered.
 Counties can add pictures and title of the walking program, but template should remain the same.

 Adult Step Tracker

 CalFresh Health Living, UC Stencil & Mural Approval Process

 - How to Complete a Playground Stencil Project Webinar Recording

 - Stencil Art Activities: A Grown Ups Guide

 - Stencil Project Checklist

 - 10 Tips for a Successful Stencil Project

 - CalFresh Healthy Living, UC Mural and/or Stencil Project Request Form and Estimated Cost Worksheet